A multi-billion-dollar property developer is investing in Barrie to capitalize on its projected population growth.

 The move comes as vacancy rates in Barrie sit at about 2.7 per cent, somewhat higher than the 1.7 per cent average seen across the province.
 Together, the two new buildings will add about 928 one- and two-bedroom apartments to the city’s existing rental stock.

-Despite the slightly higher than average vacancy rate, Jones says there is a clear investment case for building rental units in Barrie.
+Despite the slightly higher than average vacancy rate, Jones said there is a clear investment case for building rental units in Barrie.
 According to the city’s projections, its population is expected to grow from about 164,500 in 2024 to 298,000 in 2051.
 This dramatic rise is expected to push up property values — as well as rental prices.

-“Barrie is the tenth-fastest growing city in Canada and the fifth-fastest in Ontario,” Jones says.
+“Barrie is the tenth-fastest growing city in Canada and the fifth-fastest in Ontario,” Jones said.
 “That’s a very good sign for property managers. . . .
 When the buildings open, we’ll be renting out most of the units at prices determined by the market.”

 Auspicious conditions are not the only thing that has drawn Skyline to the city.
-Jones says its forward-thinking members-of-council also played an important part in securing the deal.
+Jones said its forward-thinking members-of-council also played an important part in securing the deal.
 “I’ve seen other cities raise [fees] while interest rates are high.
 In Barrie, the city held a round-table with developers to find out how they could encourage more building — and then, they actually listened to us.”

 Among the ways the city was able to help seal the deal was its decision to purchase 32 units for $6.7 million which will be used for affordable housing.